WallarooLabs/wally/book/python/writing-your-own-application.md

 ### Miscellaneous

 Of course, no Python module is complete without its imports.
-In this case, only two imports are required:
+In this case, only one import is required:

 ```python
 import wallaroo